REV.00 - 04/03/2021

 7.1 All claims must be in writing within eight (8) days of receiving the Products, whether the claim is grounded on the basis of quantity or quality of the Products delivered.

-7.2 Returned products, which have been delivered, shall be accepted by CAME only after a prior written agreement, and, exclusively for new Products are returned complete with their original packing.
+7.2 The Products returned for commercial reasons shall be accepted by CAME only after a prior written agreement, and, exclusively for new Products are returned complete with their original packing.
 It remains understood that this article shall not apply for faulty Products covered by warranty according to article 8 below.

 7.3 Returned Products must be returned along with their specific return transport papers, showing CAME’s written clearance as well as the quantity and quality of said Products.